Settler's Creek Hazardous Fuels Reduction: **August 2-20, 2021**

 The Settler's Creek Hazardous Fuels Reduction project aims to minimize potential wildfire intensity, protect homes and critical infrastructure in East Keystone, and improve wildland firefighter safety.
 Additionally, this fuels reduction effort will improve regenerating aspen (Populus tremuloides) stands and wildlife habitat on the site.

-Settler's Creek Tract D is a 15 acres parcel near Montezuma Road in Keystone, near the east end of the resort's Planned Unit Development area.
+Settler's Creek Tract D is a 15 acres parcel near Montezuma Road in Keystone, at the east end of the resort's Planned Unit Development area.
 The parcel is owned and managed by Summit County Open Space and Trails.
 Keystone was identified as a high priority area in the 2016 Community Wildfire Protection Plan, making this site a good candidate for this work.
 A large electric power transmission line is also located on this parcel, which increases its priority.
 The site contains a large number of beetle killed and dwarf mistletoe-infected lodgepole pine trees with lesser amount of Engelmann spruce and subalpine fir in the lower areas near the Snake River.
 Throughout the site, aspen is regenerating in the understory as a result of the increased light availability following overstory tree death.
 The current work aims to remove the dead and diseased trees, opening up habitat for healthy seedlings and saplings to take over and flourish.

 This project is being funded by a GOCO Conservation Youth Corps grant and supplemented by the Summit County 1A Strong Futures Fund, which provides $1M annually for fuels reduction and wildfire mitigation effort.
 For more information on this project please email Jordan Mead, Open Space and Trails Resource Specialist at email@example.com or call (970) 668-4065.
 Thank you for your support of Summit County's ongoing commitment to community safety and wildfire mitigation.